I don’t use game meat very often but when I do, like when cooking this venison casserole, I am reminded of how much I love it.

 Game meat is very lean meat and while this is good news for the waistline, it’s easy to over-cook and end up with very dry meat.

-Unless I’m cooking the fillet of venison or moose – which I prefer to cook whole like fillet of beef – I often freeze the meat first and then cut the meat into thin slices when it’s only slightly thawed.
+Unless I’m cooking the fillet of venison or moose whole, I freeze the meat first and then cut the meat into thin slices when it’s only slightly thawed.
 These thin slices of meat need very little cooking and is the last thing I fry and add to this venison casserole.

 Start by soaking the dried mushrooms in water – they need at least 45 minutes soaking time.